 The first thing I do every morning when I get to work is make a list.
 I don’t get a plan until the end of the day, and I have had that schedule for 5 years.
 It is great, but as I often come up with ideas while driving to work, I don’t want to forget them by the afternoon.

 100 young people pass through my room every single day, and by the time I am alone, I don’t remember half of what I need to accomplish during my plan.
 Making a list means spending less brain power to remember it all later, right?

 If you work well in the morning, can you go to work early?
 I can’t, because I have a family, but I get up at 5:00 and work at home before they are up.
 This may seem extreme to those of you who aren’t morning people, so if you are a night owl, can you plan to do some work from 9:00-10:00?
 Finding a good solid hour, sometimes away from school, can really help you knock out some tasks.

 6. Volunteer at school activities when you can.

 It is fun, gives you a great way to meet kids, positive colleagues, and make some extra money (sometimes).
-I was so broke during my first few years, and that extra bit of money each week allowed me to treat myself to coffee or an adult drink once in a while.
+I was so broke as a first year teacher, and that extra bit of money each week allowed me to treat myself to coffee or an adult drink once in a while.